Linn-Mar High School: History

 Linn-Mar High School opened in the fall of 1959.
 It was built at a cost of $243,325 and housed 177 students when it opened.
 The school board had a naming contest for the school; a then-eighth grade student won $25 for submitting Linn-Mar, judged the best of 75 entries.

 In 2016, Newsweek named Linn-Mar to its list of best high schools for low-income students.

 Athletics

 LMHS athletic teams are nicknamed the Lions and compete in the Mississippi Valley Conference.
 A new 6,000-seat athletics stadium opened in 2011, and a new aquatic facility opened in 2013.
+In 2024, a new 8 court tennis complex was opened.

 Performing arts

 Linn-Mar has three competitive show choirs, the mixed-gender "10th Street Edition" and "In Step" as well as the all-female "Hi-Style".
-10th Street was undefeated in its 2018 and 2022 competition seasons.
+10th Street was undefeated in its 2018, 2022, 2023 and 2024 competition seasons.
+In 2023, 10th Street Edition came first in the Show Choir Nationals at the Grand Ole Opry House in Nashville, Tennessee.
 The program hosts an annual competition entitled "Supernova".
 LMHS also has a competitive marching band and hosts an annual competition for that discipline.

 The school has twice been awarded the Grammy Signature School award.